cream puff

-Appearances of sweets entice our appetite.
+The appearance of sweets entices our appetite.
 When I glanced at a showcase at a convenience store, the sight of chou à la crème immediately caught my attention.
 The brown-colored Choux pastry has a crispy texture without being too soft.
-Vivid images of the creamy texture melting on my tongue filled my mind when I saw the Chu a la crème.
-The moment I saw the chou a la crème, I couldn’t resist buying it.
-When I went home and took a bite, I confirmed that the visual clue was correct.
-The chou a la crème, creamy filling, satisfied me.
+Vivid images of the creamy texture melting on my tongue filled my mind when I saw the chou à la crème.
+The moment I saw the chou à la crème, I couldn’t resist buying it.
+When I got home and took a bite, I confirmed the visual clue was right.
+The chou à la crème’s creamy filling satisfied me.

 Appearance-Deceptive Sweets

 Visuals alone can predict sensory experiences during eating.
-The stark difference between the visually appealing food depicted and its actual tastes could magnify our disappointment.
+The stark difference between the visually appealing food depicted and its actual taste could magnify our disappointment.
 When I bought the chocolate-coated soft biscuits, I expected a delightful textural experience—a crispy bite followed by a bittersweet coating.
 However, my first bite disappointed my taste buds.
-The chocolate was tasteless, and the soft biscuit lacked the crispiness.
-After being disappointed with the chocolate-coated biscuits, I have never purchased them again.
+The chocolate was tasteless, and the soft biscuit lacked crispiness.
+After that disappointment, I have never bought them again.

 Appearance for Food Safety and Quality

-Appearances are essential cues for the freshness of food ingredients, especially for cooking Japanese food.
-Visuals can serve as sensory cues for consumers when finding good foods daily.
+Appearance is an essential cue for the freshness of food ingredients, especially for cooking Japanese food.
+Visuals serve as sensory cues for consumers when choosing good food each day.
 At the supermarket, we pick up packaged sashimi, like fresh fish, with a bright, firm appearance.
 We also pick up strawberries with bright red colors and glossy appearances, like fresh ones, when we buy and eat them as fresh fruit.
-Daily grocery shopping is part of Japanese culture, and those who do it have become skilled at judging the food quality based on its appearance.
+Daily grocery shopping is part of Japanese culture, and those who do it have become skilled at judging food quality by appearance.

 Food to Show-off

-Photo-sharing social platforms make us take photos of the food they eat.
-Many Japanese take pictures of sweets, lunch, and dinner meals and upload them on social media platforms like Instagram.
-My Instagram friend has uploaded Japanese and Western sweets on Instagram, saying they look Instagramable.
+Photo-sharing social platforms make us take photos of the food we eat.
+Many Japanese people take pictures of sweets, lunch, and dinner and upload them to social media platforms like Instagram.
+My Instagram friend has posted Japanese and Western sweets, saying they look Instagrammable.

 A delicious food photo helps us remember the meal even after it’s gone.
 Looking at the picture can bring back the taste and experience.